laiyutong/HackTheBox/Starting Point/TIER 0/Redeemer/README.md

 Connect to a remote server on the default port (6379) by using <code>redis-cli -h &lt;TARGET_IP&gt;</code>.<br>
 Entering <code>info</code> to get information and statistics about the Redis server.<br>
 <img src="https://i.imgur.com/E8dJoR6.png" alt="redis-info" width="60%">
+In Redis, the term <code>keyspace</code> refers to the logical division of the keys in a Redis database.br> It represents the collection of all the keys and their associated data stored in Redis.br>
 <img src="https://i.imgur.com/tmWdOG6.png" alt="getflag" width="40%">
 <img src="" alt="" width="60%">
 <img src="" alt="" width="60%">